 Area of Risk Inherent Risk Value (Low / Medium / High) Threats / Opportunities Mitigation / Controls in place / Action undertaken Residual Risk Value (Low / Medium / High) Potential Further Action / Action Planned Risk Owner 1.0 Insufficient Safeguarding Arrangements 20 High Profile of safeguarding is poor Staff and members do not know what safeguarding is and their role within it Staff and members do not know how to spot the signs Staff and members do not know how to report it and to who?
 Lack of public confidence in Council policies plans and staff Reputational damage Potential significant harm to individuals resulting from abuse and neglect of Children and/or Adults at Risk possibly leading to personal harm, injury and death The Council has in place up to date policies for safeguarding both Children and Adults at Risk.
-These policies are aligned to DCC policies which in turn are in line with legislation, regulation and statutory duties placed on Local Authorities The Council has in place and maintains systems of working practice to safeguard children and vulnerable adults at Council activities and those who receive Council services Staff recognised as appropriate to do, are DBS checked All staff receive mandatory safeguarding is widely promoted and embedded throughout the organisation with all staff being issued with a wallet sized 'safeguarding quick reference guide' which details what to look out for and what to do The Council has an internal safeguarding group which meets quarterly which has representation from all service areas of the Council The Council host and Chair the Countywide Derbyshire Districts Safeguarding Leads Sub Group (DDSLSG) of the Derby and Derbyshire Safeguarding Childrens Partnership (DDSCP) and Derbyshire Safeguarding Adults Board (DSAB) 10 Medium Establishing a meeting schedule between Councils Safeguarding Lead and DCC Senior Social Care Officers with a view to local collaboration in Bolsover and North East Derbyshire Districts Locality areas DDSLSG collaborating with 'Homelessness Forum' to undertake case reviews following homeless adult deaths with a view to learn from the event and help prevent reoccurrence JSD - People
+These policies are aligned to DCC policies which in turn are in line with legislation, regulation and statutory duties placed on Local Authorities The Council has in place and maintains systems of working practice to safeguard children and vulnerable adults at Council activities and those who receive Council services Staff recognised as appropriate to do, are DBS checked All staff receive mandatory safeguarding training Safeguarding is widely promoted and embedded throughout the organisation with all staff being issued with a wallet sized 'safeguarding quick reference guide' which details what to look out for and what to do The Council host and Chair the Council host and Chair the Council host and Chair the Countywide Derbyshire Districts Safeguarding Leads Sub Group (DDSLSG) of the Derby and Derbyshire Safeguarding Adults Board (DSAB) 10 Medium Establishing a meeting schedule between Councils Safeguarding Lead and DCC Senior Social Care Officers with a view to local collaboration in Bolsover and North East Derbyshire Districts Locality areas DDSLSG collaborating with 'Homelessness Forum' to undertake case reviews following homeless adult deaths with a view to learn from the event and help prevent reoccurrence JSD - People